hedgewithcryptohedgewithcrypto

 Australians need to be conscious that the platform’s primary currency is USD.
 This means depositing AUD with a credit card can result in foreign exchange fees, as well as any slippage in the current exchange rate.
 This is not ideal and combined with the flat trading fee, is an expensive option.
 For a full list of the fees, visit our eToro review.

-Coinjar is one of the oldest crypto exchanges in Australia and is known for its clean and easy-to-navigate user interface, and streamlined crypto purchasing processes.
+Coinjar is one of the oldest crypto exchanges in Australia and is known for its clean and easy-to-navigate user interface and streamlined crypto purchasing processes.
 There are over 50 supported cryptocurrencies available for purchase on Coinjar.
 Despite the limited selection of crypto, Coinjar offers an enviable array of features including support for Self-Managed Super Funds (SMSF), crypto bundles, multi-currency deposits, and OTC trades over $50,000 AUD.

-CoinJar instant-buy with credit cardCoinJar instant-buy with credit card
+CoinJar instant-buy with credit card

 CoinJar has implemented an 'Instant Buy' service where cryptocurrencies such as Bitcoin and Ethereum can be bought using credit cards.
 The fee for using the feature is 2% of the transaction amount which is similar to the other platforms on this list.
 Low-volume investors will be satisfied by the minimum amount of $10, however, high-net traders may look elsewhere as the maximum limit is $10k daily.

-Similar to Crypto.com, Coinjar also offers its own credit card, the Coinjar Card, which can be loaded up with cryptocurrency and used at supported online and in-store merchants that support Mastercard.
+Similar to Crypto.com, Coinjar also offers its own credit card, the Coinjar Card, which can be loaded up with cryptocurrency and used at online and in-store merchants that support Mastercard.
 It can even be used to convert crypto to cash at most ATMs around Australia.
 There are no management fees for using the CoinJar Card, and every dollar spent is rewarded with redeemable points.
 To learn more about the CoinJar Card, read our review on CoinJar.

 Is It Safe To Buy Crypto Using A Credit Card In Australia?